Please consult our FAQ-Section for further information.

 Copyright law only gives temporary protection to works.
 Protection expires 70 years after the death of the author.
 These 70 years are calculated from the 1st January following the death of the author.
 Once the work becomes part of the Public Domain it can be freely used, including for commercial purposes.
 The National Library has adopted a conservative approach for estimating this moment in time.
 In 2021, all works published before the 31st December 1878 are considered to be in the Public Domain.
 In 2022, this cut-off date will be the 31st December 1879 and so on.
 This conservative method ensures that any dataset which is published for Humanities research is certainly free of rights.
 It could also mean that some works, which are actually in the Public Domain, are not included.
 If you are aware of such works, please do let us know: firstname.lastname@example.org.

 For further information on the National Library's policy on the Public Domain, please have a look at the "Europeana Public Domain Charter".
 If you have further questions, please ask us: email@example.com.

 It is important to remember that there may be other rights and rights holders besides the original author.
 There may be multiple layers of rights which apply to a single work, such as neighbouring rights, publisher's rights, database rights, etc. Make sure to always consult the law in its entirety!

 - art.
-10.2 - reproduction and public communication of short fragments of works for the exclusive purpose of teaching or scientific research;
+10.2 - the reproduction and communication to the public of works exclusively for the illustration of teaching or scientific research,

 - art.
-10.11 - reproduction and public communication of works for the benefit of persons with disabilities, limited to the actual requirements of the respective disability and of a non-commercial nature.
+10.11 - the reproduction and communication to the public of works for the benefit of people with disabilities,

 Systematic or automated downloads